Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 Medium and large group / multisite (6–100+ clinicians)

-Commure Scribe fits this scale.
-Custom EHR integration, group-level onboarding, and ROI analytics matter when documentation inconsistency affects revenue.
-A 2025 JAMA Network Open study across six health systems found that ambient AI scribes reduced documentation burden at the group level.3 Clinician experience also improved.
+Commure Scribe fits this scale with custom EHR integration, group-level onboarding, and ROI analytics.
+A 2025 JAMA Network Open study across six health systems found ambient AI scribes reduced documentation burden and improved clinician experience at the group level.³ Contact our team rather than starting a self-serve trial.
+HIPAA and SOC 2 documentation is available for your vendor review process.

 Clinician who only needs basic documentation

 The 7-day free trial lets you try at no cost.
-If your needs are straightforward, single specialty, standard SOAP format, English-language visits, the trial gives a direct read on fit.
-If it works, Commure Scribe at $59/month annually is the lowest-cost path forward.
+If it works for your case mix, Commure Scribe at $59/month annually is the lowest-cost path forward.
 If not, Dragon Medical One's dictation model remains a reliable baseline.

 Running a Fair Trial